Lupin3000/Raspberry-PI-Tutorials/Metasploit/readme.md

 ### Wait or test for connection

-You can now wait or just test it yourself (_without payload, of course_).
+You can now wait or just test it yourself (_without a payload, of course_).

 With a 2nd tty you can check if port 4444 is listen on Raspberry PI.